a lad's love

 "...his impressive solo recording debut...A must-listen, it’s the perfect introduction to Giebler’s bold, clear, and ringing tenor, and on at least one occasion his heavenly falsetto.
 Art-song duos...offer vivid pictures of emotion, and showcase the tight-knit partnership between Giebler and McGhee."

 - JARRETT HOFFMAN, CLEVELAND CLASSICAL

 "Brian Giebler has a wonderfully lyrical and light tone quality.
 This can rise to considerable power when required and almost entirely clear diction..his understanding of Gurney is well worth the purchase of the disc, let alone the passion he conveys in the Venables and Ireland settings."

 "Five stars: An accomplished young American masters English art songs.
 It is the sense of drama that makes this album so gripping; I doubt I’ve heard a tenor use his voice so courageously since the young Pears."

 a lad's love debuted on the Billboard Charts at #14 the week of July 18, 2020!

 RECORD OF THE WEEK: WCLV Cleveland Classical

-a lad's love has been chosen to be Recording of the Week from July 13-17by Cleveland's mighty classical radio station WCLV, which will also broadcast an interview with Mr. Giebler (available now here) by program host John Mills.
+a lad's love has been chosen to be Recording of the Week July 13-17 by Cleveland's mighty classical radio station WCLV, which has also broadcast an interview with Mr. Giebler (available here) by program host John Mills.

 AMAZON'S HOT NEW RELEASES (CLASSICAL)